- 501c3 nonprofit (NGO) organizations, or

 Applying to the Duke Energy Water Resources Fund

 Instructions are provided below, and you can Click Here to enter the online system.
+Please read carefully all instructions below before entering the online system.

 All letters of inquiry and full proposals must be submitted electronically, using the NC Community Foundation's online grant system.
 Below you will find instructions for how to do so, and a link to our online system.
 Be sure to read these instructions carefully before you begin.